-After Magwitch’s death, Pip falls into a feverish illness.
+After Magwitch's death, Pip falls into a feverish illness.
 He is also arrested for debt and nearly carted away to prison; he is spared only because of his extreme ill health.
 He experiences wild hallucinations, reliving scenes with Orlick and Miss Havisham and continually seeing Joe’s face.
-But the last is not a hallucination: Joe has really come, and he nurses Pip through his illness.
+But the last is not a hallucination: Joe really has come, and he nurses Pip through his illness.

 As Pip recovers, Joe tells him the news from home: Miss Havisham has died, wisely distributing her fortune among the Pockets.
 After failing to kill Pip, Orlick robbed Pumblechook, and he since has been caught and put in jail.
 And Joe has news about himself: Biddy has helped him learn how to read and write.

 Pip and Joe go on a Sunday outing, just as they used to do when Pip was a boy.
 But when Pip tries to tell Joe the story of Magwitch, Joe refuses to listen, not wanting to revisit painful memories.
 Despite Pip’s renewed affection, living in London makes Joe increasingly unhappy, and one morning Pip finds him gone.
 Before leaving, he does Pip one last good turn, paying off all of Pip’s debts.
 Pip rushes home to reconcile with Joe and decides to marry Biddy when he gets there.